 - Prediction is another application of Machine Learning.
 It is the act of predicting something based on past experience.
 Machine Learning is used to forecast temperature, traffic, and many other things.
 For prediction, many Machine Learning models, like the Hidden Markov model, are used.
 You might have seen commute predictions in GPS services for navigation and traffic prediction.
 This is also an application of Machine Learning.

 - Almost all social media platforms work based on Machine Learning.
 You always see platforms like Facebook showing you contacts that you may be familiar with and posts according to your interests or searches.
-All this is an application of Machine Learning.
+All of this is an application of Machine Learning.

 If you are preparing for an interview, check out these Machine Learning Interview Questions prepared by our experts.

 This is an overview of the topic “Introduction to Machine Learning with Python”.
 So, I think you have come to conclusion about how to learn machine learning in python step by step.
 Machine Learning is embedded in our lives through various technologies.
 These technologies have expanded to many sectors, which increases the scope of Machine Learning.
 So, if you want to become a part of the latest technologies and are looking for a Machine Learning Python course, then visit Intellipaat.
-It provides you the best Machine Learning Course led by top industry experts.
+It provides you with the best Machine Learning Course led by top industry experts.